AI Screenr

 What Automated Candidate Screening Actually Automates

-The Automation Pipeline End-to-End
+The Automation Pipeline End to End

 #StageWhat the automation doesTypical time

-Before vs After Automation
+Before and After Automation

 Activity (100 candidates)Manual ScreeningAutomated Screening

-Conducting screens50–75 hrs of recruiter time0 hrs — AI conducts
+Conducting screens50–75 hrs of recruiter time0 hrs — AI conducts the interviews

 Building a shortlist3–5 hrs of spreadsheet work0 hrs — ranked list ready